 Launch a CRM retargeting — or Email Mapping — campaign

-The main reason why email campaigns aren’t going anywhere is because even if average open rates are stuck around 25% for nonprofits, they also average $36 back for every single dollar spent.
+The main reason why email campaigns aren’t going anywhere is because even if average open rates are stuck around 25% for nonprofits, they also saw that for every 1,000 messages sent, nonprofits raised $90.
 But one way to enhance your email campaigns outside of making them smarter is by pairing them with the right ad campaigns.

 This is especially valuable for that unsubscriber list.
 Some people don’t want their inboxes flooded with every organization that they’ve interacted with.
 But this doesn’t mean that a well placed ad will be ignored.
-It may actually be the perfect touch point for someone who cares about your mission but also cares about limiting the emails in their inbox.
+It may actually be the perfect touch point for someone who cares about your mission but also cares about keeping their inbox at zero.

 Get social with it

 In 2020 Pew Research found that 70% of those ages 18 to 29 have a Facebook account while 77% of those in the 30 to 49 age range have an account.
 So if you’re looking for more 40 year olds than 20 year olds, Facebook may be your platform of choice.
-But if you’re looking for a younger audience, TikTok may be a better solution.
+But if you’re looking for a younger audience, TikTok may be your best next step.